bbc/rd-apmm-python-lib-mediagrains/README.md

 style.
 Please read the poydoc documentation for more details.

-Provides constructor functions for various types of grains and classes that nicely wrap those grains, as well as a full deserialisation library for GSF format.
+Provides constructor functions for various types of grains and classes that nicely wrap those grains, as well as a full serialisation and deserialisation library for GSF format.

 ## Installing with Python and make